itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup.rst

 configures the 3rd party dependencies (also provided in this package) and automatically configures and generates CMake for the single repositories.
 Using this setup tool, you can start developing |itom| or plugins within a short time.

-For users who want to get a development environment for itom, the main plugins and designer plugins there is an all-in-one development setup available.

-Using this setup, you only need to unzip one or two archives to your harddrive, install **git** and **Python** that are included in this archive and execute a setup script, written in Python.
-This script automatically downloads the current sources of |itom| and its plugins from the internet, configures the 3rd party dependencies (also provided in this package) and automatically configures and generates CMake for the single repositories.
-Using this setup tool, you can start developing |itom| or plugins within a short time.

 The all-in-one development setup comes with the following features and 3rd party packages:

 **Version Visual Studio 2010**